 How watering works

-Soil is filled with loads of tiny air pockets that are filled with water during rain or watering.
+The soil is filled with loads of tiny air pockets that are filled with water during rain or a watering.
 As the water moves downwards through the soil, it pulls fresh air into those pockets behind it.
 Roots need air to grow and survive.
 When the soil is waterlogged, all those pockets are filled with water and if this continues for an extended period root rot will develop.
 The soil type also determines its ability to hold water.
 Clay soil retains water better, whilst sandy soil drains faster.

 Watering in general